curability4apish/uint32-ISAAC/README.md

-# Why 32bit-ISAAC
+# Why 8byte-ISAAC
 ub4 is not supported by some compilers, potentially causing inconsistents result accross different IDEs.

-This repository aims to solve the problem by elevating all unsigned 4-byte quantity to 32-byte quantity.
+This repository aims to solve the problem by elevating all unsigned 4-byte quantity (or ub4) to 8-byte quantity.